What Does NICEIC Approved Mean? Why It Matters for Your Project

 Making the Right Choice

 Accreditations are not the only factor in choosing a commercial electrician, but they are one of the most important.
-EIC Approved Contractor status tells you that a company has submitted itself to independent scrutiny and met the highest standards in the industry.
+NICEIC Approved Contractor status tells you that a company has submitted itself to independent scrutiny and met the highest standards in the industry.
 For any project where safety, quality, and compliance matter — which is to say, every commercial and industrial project — it should be on your shortlist criteria.

-If you have a commercial or industrial electrical project in the pipeline and want to work with an EIC Approved Contractor who combines technical expertise with professional project delivery, we would welcome the opportunity to discuss your requirements.
+If you have a commercial or industrial electrical project in the pipeline and want to work with an NICEIC Approved Contractor who combines technical expertise with professional project delivery, we would welcome the opportunity to discuss your requirements.

-Work with an EIC Approved Contractor
+Work with an NICEIC Approved Contractor

 Independently verified quality, safety, and compliance on every project.
 Call us today.